chavesrodolfo/cts/README_EN.md

 - **Strong Sell**: Multi-condition confluence for high-probability short entries

 ### 6. **Real-Time Data Table**
-- Current values of all EMAs and Bollinger Band upper limit
+- Current values of all 5 EMAs (7, 21, 50, 100, 200)
+- **Color-coded entries** matching their respective EMA line colors
+- **Dark theme optimized** with black background and white text
 - Positioned at top-right for easy reference
 - Updates in real-time with market data